PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 > [!Warning]
 > When installing or updating the system, be sure to disable the `NootedRed` driver in `config.plist`, otherwise the installation process will get stuck at the progress bar and cannot be installed normally.
 >
+> `BFixup.kext` must be loaded before `NootedRed`, meaning the loading order should be adjusted to Lilu > BFixup > NootedRed.

 ## Configuration